 The train made the final big curve to take us into Cajon Pass.

-The train took the curves to reach Dike siding and Devore.
+Taking the curves to reach Dike siding and Devore.

-The train is nearing the place called Kennebrook.
+Nearing the place called Kennebrook.

 The train made the big cuve to enter Blu Cut.